alexsmbaratti/alexsmbaratti/README.md

 ### Hi, I'm Alex! 👋
-I am a student studying Software Engineering with over a decade of programming experience.
+I am a Software Engineer with over a decade of programming experience.
 I enjoy designing, writing, and documenting computer programs.

 - 🎓 I've graduated with a Master of Science in Software Engineering
 - 🌱 I’m currently studying iOS/macOS app development in my free time